maximevalette/graphiter/README.md

 - Custom database interface instead of static file
 - Parallel URL queries
 - New alerters (PagerDuty?
 Twitter?
 IFTTT?)
+- Different targets per alerters (and metrics)
+- Adding a Pending status to wait for the next fetching
 - Test everything

 Setup